tobyriddell/puppet-hprcu/README.md

 puppet-hprcu
 ============

-Puppet type &amp; provider to modify BIOS using hprcu
+Puppet type &amp; provider to modify BIOS of HP servers using hprcu